Hybrid Camera Pose Estimation with Online Partitioning for SLAM: Overview

-With the efficient implementations of motion averaging (\cite{cui2015,zhu2018,zhu2017parallel, chatterjee2013efficient, chatterjee2018robust, hartley2013rotation, fredriksson2012simultaneous}), promising results have recently been shown in distributed SfM frameworks (\cite{cui2015, cui2017csfm, eriksson2016consensus, zhang2017distributed, zhu2017parallel, zhu2018}). ~\cite{zhu2017parallel} proposes a camera clustering algorithm and presents a hybrid pipeline applying the parallel-processed local increment into global motion averaging framework.
+With the efficient implementations of motion averaging (\cite{cui2015,zhu2018,zhu2017parallel, chatterjee2013efficient, chatterjee2018robust, hartley2013rotation, fredriksson2012simultaneous}), promising results have recently been shown in off-line distributed SfM frameworks (\cite{cui2015, cui2017csfm, eriksson2016consensus, zhang2017distributed, zhu2017parallel, zhu2018}). \cite{zhu2017parallel} proposes a camera clustering algorithm and presents a hybrid pipeline applying the parallel-processed local increment into global motion averaging framework.
 In~\cite{zhu2018}, a divide-and-conquer framework is introduced to address distributed large-scale motion averaging problems and shows convincing results on city-scale datasets.
 Inspired by the superior performances, we propose a {\it quasi-distributed} formulation and introduce {\it single rotation averaging} into real-time pose estimation tasks.

-Previous works most related to ours include~\cite{cui2017hsfm}, \cite{locherprogsfm} and~\cite{alvarowhyba}, among which \cite{cui2017hsfm} and \cite{locherprogsfm} both aim to solve the off-line SfM problem.
-In~\cite{cui2017hsfm}, the authors propose a unified framework where global rotation averaging is implemented in a community-based manner, followed by local incremental BA for individual camera refinement.
-Relaxing the requirement in~\cite{cui2017hsfm} of prior global knowledge for the complete view graph,~\cite{locherprogsfm} is capable of processing both unordered and sequential data.
-However, it is impractical to directly apply~\cite{locherprogsfm} to on-line systems since 1) the progressive brute-force image matching for the clustering struggles to deliver real-time performance; and 2) the global multiple similarity averaging based on exhaustively dense inter-cluster connections reaches the memory and computation limits of real-time systems very soon. \cite{alvarowhyba} presents a motivating BA-free SLAM framework where only camera orientations are estimated and maintained via rotation averaging.
-However, global optimality of the camera parameters in the proposed framework is not claimed and the accuracy compared with state-of-the-art systems is not provided.
+Previous works most related to ours include~\cite{cui2017hsfm,locherprogsfm,alvarowhyba}, among which \cite{cui2017hsfm} and \cite{locherprogsfm} both aim to solve the off-line SfM problem.
+In~\cite{cui2017hsfm}, a unified framework is proposed where global rotation averaging is implemented in a community-based structure, followed by local incremental BA for individual camera refinement.
+Relaxing the requirement in~\cite{cui2017hsfm} of prior global knowledge for the complete view graph, \cite{locherprogsfm} is capable of processing both unordered and sequential data.
+However, it is impractical to directly apply~\cite{locherprogsfm} to on-line systems since 1) the progressive brute-force image matching for clustering struggles to deliver real-time performance; and 2) the global multiple similarity averaging based on dense inter-cluster connections reaches the memory and computation limits of real-time systems very soon.~\cite{alvarowhyba} presents a motivating BA-free SLAM framework where only camera orientations are estimated and maintained via rotation averaging.
+However, global optimality of the camera pose parameters in the proposed framework is not claimed and the accuracy compared with state-of-the-art systems is not provided.

-To the best of our knowledge, our approach is the first hybrid framework combining BA and motion averaging to estimate and update the camera poses on-the-fly.